2026 Annual Meeting

 https://www.visaforchina.cn/

-If you require an invitation letter from ISBER to support your visa application, you must first complete your meeting registration.
-Once registration opens, your confirmation email will include a link to request a visa support letter.
+If you require an invitation (visa support) letter from ISBER to support your visa application, you must first complete your meeting registration.

 2025 Sponsors and Exhibitors